danrot/master-thesis/05_conclusion.md

 for PHPCR for two reasons.
 First, the unique path of a node already follows these scheme, because the name of all nodes build the path, and therefore each node name is unique on its own level, what would be called a context in a PLM system.
-Second, it would be intersting for labeling the versions, which is currently solved by just using a simple UUID.
+Second, it would be interesting for labeling the versions, which is currently solved by just using a simple UUID.

 There are also a feature PHPCR shares with Git.
 Both systems are storing the